Durability of alpine ski-bindings is essential for consistent function — retention, release, edge control and easy entry / exit.

-No matter how hard we try to preserve the newness of our skis, a lift attendant or a parking valet will inadvertently drop our skis on concrete or pavement.
-Ski bindings must remain steadfast in their function even when something like this happens.
-More commonly, skis are stacked on top of each other in the bowels of a bus or become knocked against each other on the outside of a gondola cabin.
-Bindings must operate as planned even after repeated hits and bumps.
-Excess ski wax, ice, you name it — bindings must continue to perform properly (see Footnote).
+No matter how hard we try to preserve the newness of our skis — we might drop our skis on concrete or pavement.
+Ski bindings must maintain their function even when this happens.
+Sometimes, skis are stacked on top of each other in the luggage-compartment of a bus or they become knocked against each other on the outside of a gondola.
+Bindings must operate as planned, even after repeated hits and bumps.
+During repeated exposure to ski wax, ice, mud, road-salt — in a wide range of extreme temperatures — bindings must function as planned (see Footnote).

-This is why Howell SkiBindings come with a Lifetime Limited Warranty.
+This is why only Howell SkiBindings come with a Lifetime Limited Warranty.

 FLAT-OUT SKIING CONFIDENCE.

 PO Box 1274 • Stowe, Vermont 05672 USA

 Footnote: We require that bindings never be transported on a car's external ski-rack.
 This is perhaps the worst environmental exposure to which a binding could be subjected.
 No binding will function properly after being exposed to extensive road salt, cinders and/or sand.
 Howell SkiBindings are not covered under warranty if they are transported on an external ski-rack.